-Happy first day of September!
-Fall is almost upon us, and I’m looking forward to everything that comes with it…the beautiful colors of the changing leaves, crisp cool air and the food (of course!).
+Happy Fall!
+I’m looking forward to everything that comes with Fall…the beautiful colors of the changing leaves, crisp cool air and the food (of course!).
 This recipe for caramel apple slab pie has Fall written all over it!
 It’s like your favorite apple pie on a big sheet pan covered in a delicious caramel sauce.
 It’s great for feeding a big group.

 This apple pie recipe includes a variety of different apples which gives it such a great taste.
 I mean c’mon!
 Just look at that gooey caramel top.

 To prep all your apples, you’ll need the coolest gadget ever…the Apple peeler, slicer corer.

 Here’s what it looks like before it goes into the oven to bake…

 and what it looks like all golden brown.

 - 1 teaspoon ground cinnamon

 - 1 teaspoon ground nutmeg